Trezor vs. Ledger Nano S ▷ Our Great Hardware Wallets Review!

 Both devices have two buttons to interact with the device and to scroll through the menus.
 Note in the Trezor wallet that you can select other cryptocurrency wallets on the Trezor by clicking on Bitcoin Wallet in the top left corner.

-At the end...
+And finally ...
 Both devices have similar setup processes and the devices should be ready to use in about 10 minutes.

 Conclusion - Ledger Nano vs. Trezor